msaari/relevanssi/readme.txt

 * First published version.

 == Upgrade notice ==

+= 3.6.1 =
+* Fix for a security vulnerability where a site admin could inject SQL code into search queries.

 = 3.6.0 =
 * A big change in how Relevanssi works with queries.
 This should reduce compatibility issues, but may cause unexpected results.